HHOliver88/tdd-great-number-game-assignment/README.md

 1. Build this app using MySQL to store session values instead of just using req.session.
 2. Create the MySQL table, and necessary columns for this app.
 Use the hh database.
+3. Focus on testing the ​Models. ​You will learn how to test Controllers, and Routes in the later topics.

 # Instructions